 “It’s my first victory in such a big race – it’s something wonderful, it makes me really happy.
 I don’t know yet how far I can reach: I’m relatively young and we’re yet to see how my body progresses.
-I thank and dedicate it my team, my teammates both as assistants, technicians and Eusebio Unzue, for caring, for taking forward in difficult times and always have the confidence in me.
+I thank and dedicate it to my team, my teammates both as assistants, technicians, and Eusebio Unzue, for caring, for taking forward in difficult times, and for always having confidence in me.
 This victory is for all of them and for the fans who support us in Colombia and around the world.
-Know that I and my compatriots are giving good image to the world makes us proud.”
+Know that I and my compatriots are giving a good image to the world makes us proud.”

 Who is Nairo Quintana?

 I first watched him during the Vuelta a España 2012, he was working for Alejandro Valverde, and I am impressed with his climbing ability.
-And today’s Time Trial stage in Vuelta Ciclista al Pais Vasco showed us he can also time-trial.
+And today’s Time Trial stage in the Vuelta Ciclista al Pais Vasco (Tour of the Basque Country) showed us he can also time-trial.

-There are a lot of interesting information about him on the article.
-For example: Nairo has used some of his earnings in Europe to sponsor the team that first signed him.
+There is a lot of interesting information about him in the article.
+For example, Nairo has used some of his earnings in Europe to sponsor the team that first signed him.
 Because of that, the team is now called Boyacá-Nairo Quintana.

 - 1st Overall Tour de l’Avenir (1st Stages 6 & 7)